juxor/afaq/markdown/secC8.md

 economist Charles P. Kindleburger comments:

-> _"As a historical generalisation, it can be said that every time the authorities stabilise or control some quantity of money. . . in moments of euphoria more will be produced.
-Or if the definition of money is fixed in terms of particular assets, and the euphoria happens to 'monetise' credit in new ways that are excluded from the definition, the amount of money defined in the old way will not grow, but its velocity will increase . . . fix any [definition of money] and the market will create new forms of money in periods of boom to get round the limit."_ [**Manias, Panics and Crashes**, p.
+> _"As a historical generalisation, it can be said that every time the
+> authorities stabilise or control some quantity of money. . . in moments of
+> euphoria more will be produced.
+Or if the definition of money is fixed in
+> terms of particular assets, and the euphoria happens to 'monetise' credit in
+> new ways that are excluded from the definition, the amount of money defined
+> in the old way will not grow, but its velocity will increase . . . fix any
+> [definition of money] and the market will create new forms of money in
+> periods of boom to get round the limit."_ [ **Manias, Panics and Crashes** ,
+> p.
 48]

 This can be seen from the fact that _"[b]ank notes . . . and bills of exchange . . . were initially developed because of an inelastic supply of coin."_ Thus monetary expansion _"is systematic and endogenous rather than random and exogenous."_ [Kindleburger, **Op.
-Cit.**, p.
+Cit.** , p.
 51 and p.
-150] This means that _"any shortage of commonly-used types [of money] is bound to lead to the emergence of new types; indeed, this is how, historically, first bank notes and the chequing account emerged."_ If the state tries to regulate one form of money, _"lending and borrowing is diverted to other sources."_ [Nicholas Kaldor, _"The New Monetarism"_, **The Essential Kaldor**, p.
+150] This means that _"any shortage of commonly-used types [of money] is bound to lead to the emergence of new types; indeed, this is how, historically, first bank notes and the chequing account emerged."_ If the state tries to regulate one form of money, _"lending and borrowing is diverted to other sources."_ [Nicholas Kaldor, _"The New Monetarism"_ , **The Essential Kaldor** , p.
 481 and p.
 482] This means that the notion that abolishing central banking will result in the use of gold and 100% reverses and so eliminate the business cycle is
 misplaced:

-> _"This view overlooks the fact that the **emergence** of money-substitutes -- whether in the form of bank notes, bank accounts, or credit cards -- was a spontaneous process, not planned or regulated 'from above' by some central authority, and for that reason alone it is impossible to treat some arbitrary definition of money (which included specific forms of such money-substitutes in the definition of money) as an exogenous variable.
-The emergence of surrogate money was a spontaneous process resulting from the development of the banking system; this development brought a steady increase in the ratio of money substitutes of 'real' money."_ [Nicholas Kaldor, **The Scourge of Monetarism**, p.
+> _"This view overlooks the fact that the **emergence** of money-substitutes
+> -- whether in the form of bank notes, bank accounts, or credit cards -- was
+> a spontaneous process, not planned or regulated 'from above' by some central
+> authority, and for that reason alone it is impossible to treat some
+> arbitrary definition of money (which included specific forms of such money-
+> substitutes in the definition of money) as an exogenous variable.
+The
+> emergence of surrogate money was a spontaneous process resulting from the
+> development of the banking system; this development brought a steady
+> increase in the ratio of money substitutes of 'real' money."_ [Nicholas
+> Kaldor, **The Scourge of Monetarism** , p.
 44f]

 This process can be seen at work in Adam Smith's time.
 Then Scotland was based on a competitive banking system in which baking firms issued their own money